TAP-GGC/Pixel8/README.md

 <i> This section is dedicated to linking to .md files in your documents/tutorial/ folder that will contain instructions on installation

 </i>

-The Project does not have an installation to use this project go to https://zep.us/, create an account, and use the room code that will be provided later.

 ### Opening a blank Scratch page
 * TBA